joseph-flinn/site/data/posts/0002-scalable-dev-ci.md

-!! title: Scalable Development Processes - Continuous Integration (CI) !! slug: scalable-dev-integration
+!! title: Scalable Development Processes - CI
+!! slug: scalable-dev-integration
 !! published: 2023-07-31
 !! description: The second article in the series of how to implement a simple but scalable solution to delivering more value faster to the end user